Sunday, July 5 · Week 6

 The three moments

 The point is not more typing.
-The point is that the work you already did becomes a seller-safe brief after you approve it.
+The point is that the work you already did and the attention your listing earned become a seller-safe brief after you approve it.

 Raw feedback becomes professional language with context.